fluid-project/infusion-docs/src/documents/ContextAwareness.md

         <tr>
             <td><code>checks</code> (optional)</td>
             <td>Hash of <code>checkNamespace</code> to <code>checkRecord</code></td>
-            <td>A free hash of namespace names for checks, to entries describing how a context check is to be made, and what <code>gradeNames</code> should result if the check is successful.</td>
+            <td>A free hash of namespace names for checks, to entries describing how a context check is to be made, and what <code>gradeNames</code> should result if the check is successful.
+            (See <a href="#checkrecord-members-in-an-adaptationrecord">Structure of members in a checkRecord</a> below for details.)</td>
         </tr>
         <tr>
             <td><code>defaultGradeNames</code> (optional)</td>